2024 Solar Incentives Guide for West Monroe, LA - Tax Credits & Rebates

 When someone says "solar incentives," you likely think of federal incentives first.
 One of the incentives many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
 The ITC is a tax credit for a specified percentage of your solar system's cost.

 The ITC can be applied to solar systems installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
-Initially, the credit applied to 30% of the total cost – for panels, labor, equipment and accessories – although the percentage may range from 26-30%, depending on the installation date of your solar system.
+Initially, the credit applied to 30% of the total cost – for panels, labor, equipment and accessories – although that amount may range from 26-30%, depending on when your solar project was undertaken.
 There is no cap on the amount you can claim.

 State & Local Solar Incentives